Natural Antacids & Heartburn Remedies that Work

 Probiotics are part of a normal, healthy digestive tract.
 But the Standard American Diet (SAD) and the practice of overusing antibiotics have killed off probiotic populations in millions of people.

-If you’re thinking you’ll just eat some yogurt and the problem will be solved, I have bad news.
+Food first is always a good recommendations but even live yogurt may not provide what you need.
 While probiotics are in many fermented foods, including yogurt, kefir, sauerkraut, tempeh, miso, and buttermilk, there’s no way to tell how many probiotics these foods contain.
 Remember, too, that supermarket yogurt contains lots of sugar and very few probiotics.
 That’s why supplements are the best way to make sure you’re getting the correct dosage.
-I recommend products containing a blend of different types of organisms, with at least 10 billion probiotics per dose.
+I recommend products containing a blend of different types of organisms, with at least 10 billion at least 10 billion colony forming units (CFUs) and a mix of lacto and bifidobacteria per dose.

 4) Green foods